-For the calendar year 2013, our Compensation Committee determined that it was appropriate to increase Mr. Mahoney's base salary and Mr. Tennis' base salary by approximately 3% because of their increased experience.
-Our Compensation Committee also determined to make no change to the salaries of Mr. Brugger and Mr. Williams.
+For the calendar year 2014, our Compensation Committee determined that there would be no increase in the base salary for Mr. Brugger and that it was appropriate to increase Mr. Mahoney's base salary and Mr. Tennis' base salary by approximately 3% based on the median base salary among the competitive sets.
+The base salary increases for Mr. Mahoney and Mr. Tennis are also consistent with the cost-of-living base salary increases for all other employees of the Company.
 The respective base salaries for Messrs.
-Brugger, Mahoney and Tennis remain in the median range of the lodging REIT competitive set.
+Brugger, Mahoney, Tanenbaum and Tennis are in the median range of the lodging REIT competitive set.